cypress-io/cypress-documentation/source/faq/questions/general-questions-faq.md

 ## {% fa fa-angle-right %} Is Cypress free?

-Cypress desktop app and CLI are free to use.
+The Cypress Test Runner is free and open source (MIT).
 The Cypress Dashboard is a premium feature for non-open source projects and offers recording videos, screenshots and logs in a web interface.

 ## {% fa fa-angle-right %} What operating systems do you support?